kenpower/TicTacToeRefactoring_Worksheet/readme.md

  How would you simplify the above?

- *Hint: use a `result` var to return the correct move.
+ *Hint: use a single `result` var to return the correct move.
 Also no need to continue the loop if a winning move is found*

  ## Next refactorings